 Of course, you can do the math on what the savings would have been at higher or lower nightly campground rates.
 As we said, we feel $35 a night is pretty conservative.
 And as you might have already discovered, it’s really is not that easy to find campgrounds for $35 a night anymore, especially at peak times and holiday weekends.

 Remember, these numbers don’t reflect the total cost of ALL of our RV camping expenses!
 We are only comparing the number of nights we actually spent at Thousand Trails campgrounds, on average each year.
-We’ll cover our total camping costs over the past 6 years in a separate article.
+We cover our total camping costs over the past 6 years in this article.

 How much could YOU save?